elatov/elatov.github.io/_posts/2014-04-22-rhcsa-rhce-chapter-18-dns.md

     google  IN  A   192.168.2.4

-Now let&#8217;s create the reverse zone.
+Now let's create the reverse zone.
 With this one, we can just copy the standard zone and modify it to include pointer records:

     [root@rhel1 ~]# cp /var/named/dynamic/local.com.zone /var/named/dynamic/local.com.revzone